jonnygrobstein/tech-salary-api/README.md

 ## Sources

-Currently there are 3 sources of data
+Currently there are 3 sources of data that are being used in the database:

+## API Documentation

+**To access the API Documentation, go to the [Swagger API Docs](http://localhost:3000/api-docs/#/) page once the server is up and running.**